MUSA offers multiple programs to provide year-round support to students age 3-12. 2023-2024 school year applications are now open!

 - Priority enrollment is given to students who will attend regularly, as our curriculum works best with consistency.
 If you only need after school care on certain days, we encourage you to still submit an application.
 We will be in touch regarding prorated tuition if space is available on your specific days.

-- Weekly tuition is not prorated on major holidays, but will be adjusted for school inservice or snow days.
+- Weekly tuition is not prorated on major holidays.
 We offer paid All Day Care at 1705 Maple Street on select elementary inservice days, which you can sign up for at a later time.

 - MUSA costs are subsidized by donations, grants, and government funding.
 We are required to collect different types of paperwork and information in order to stay eligible for many of these funding sources, and we try to streamline the enrollment process as much as possible.
 If you do not wish to disclose household financial information, you can choose to pay the full tuition rate.

-- Complete enrollment paperwork includes: 1) Online intake form, 2) Signatures via DocuSign or in-person, and 3) Health & Immunization records.
+- Complete enrollment paperwork includes: 1) Online application form, 2) Docusign Enrollment Packet forms, 3) Health & Immunization records, and 4) Income verification.
 Paperwork returned after the specified deadline may result in forfeiture of your child’s spot or a $50 late paperwork fee.

 About MUSA: The Maple Unified Student Academy (MUSA) is a nonprofit committed to providing high-quality educational programming in the Mon Valley for nearly 60 years.
 All MUSA programs are state-licensed and rated as a STAR 4, the highest quality rating given by the state.
 We aim to provide safe, inclusive, developmentally-appropriate programs that make learning fun!